swampholyten/papaya/README.md

 cargo run --release
 ```

+When launched you will be asked to choose a test length such as `30s` or `60s`.
+During the test a blinking underline indicates the current character and the
-Press <kbd>Esc</kbd> to quit.
-Typing progress and WPM are displayed at the top of the interface.
+remaining time and live WPM are shown at the top.
+After finishing you can
+restart, return to the menu or quit.

 ## Architecture